Hello, how can we help?

 We work with a range of partners across the UK to deliver our work.

 Sound and Music works across the UK.

-Our office is based in Somerset House, on the Strand in central London.
-Find out more about Somerset House
+Our office is based in Oxford House, Derbyshire Street, Bethnal Green in East London.
+Find out more about Oxford House

 We use the term ‘composer’ to describe any individual who creates new work using sound or music, whether they perform it themselves or write for others — and whether they work with software, with notes on paper, through improvisation, or in other ways.